 Amateur Radio Emergency Communications information from the American Radio Relay League

-Can you communicate in an emergency without relying on any commercial infrastructure?
+Could you call for help (or even just let family know that you were OK) in an emergency without relying on telephones, cell phones, or Internet?
 Cell phones don't work everywhere, and both cell and wired phone systems may not work in even a minor disaster or emergency situation.
 Be prepared to help yourself, your family, and your community.

 LCECG is designated by the Lewis County Director of Emergency Management as the official RACES organization for the county, and by the ARRL as the ARES organization for the county.

-RACES is the Radio Amateur Civil Emergency Service.
-RACES is specifically established by the Federal Government under FCC regulations Part 97, Subpart E, Section 97.407.
-Operation under RACES takes place only in certain situations when there is a declared emergency and when activated by the county Director of Emergency Management.
+RACES is the Radio Amateur Civil Emergency Service, established by the Federal Government under FCC regulations Part 97, Subpart E, Section 97.407 as "A radio service using amateur stations for civil defense communications during periods of local, regional or national civil emergencies.
+RACES is available to handle official government emergency communications.
+RACES operators register with and are approved by the county Director of Emergency Management.

-ARES- the Amateur Radio Emergency Service - is organized and administered by the ARRL (American Radio Relay League).
-ARES is a nationally recognized volunteer emergency communications organization, but functions primarily on the local level..
+ARES is the Amateur Radio Emergency Service organized and administered by the ARRL (American Radio Relay League).
+ARES is a nationally recognized volunteer emergency and public service communications organization, but most action takes place on a local level.
 On June 21, 2003, Michael D. Brown, Under Secretary of Homeland Security for Emergency Preparedness and Response, announced the official affiliation between the American Radio Relay League (ARRL) and Citizen Corps.
 ARRL is also a member of National Voluntary Organizations Active in Disaster (NVOAD).

 SKYWARN is a program of the National Weather Service.
 The most important tool for observing thunderstorms is the trained eye of the storm spotter.
 By providing observations, SKYWARN storm spotters assist the National Weather Service in their warning decisions and enable the National Weather Service to fulfill its mission of protecting life and property.
 You do not have to be a ham radio operator to be a SKYWARN spotter, but you do have to be trained by the National Weather Service.
 LCECG periodically schedules SKYWARN storm spotter training classes.